rohbdn07/dev-academy-vaccine-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `docker-compose down`

+It stops and removes the container which was created.
+And you will see nothing : Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Again to run the container and see the result in the browser, you have to run:
+##### `docker-compose up -d`

 ### `npm test`